 Welcome to this month's edition of the School of Graduate Studies newsletter to faculty advisors!
 Below you will find information on upcoming deadlines, academic policies, news, and more.
 Past newsletters will be archived on our website for you to review any time you wish.

-- Nov 11 - Final Date to Resolve Spring & Summer 2022 Incompletes
+- Nov 10 - Final date to resolve Spring and Summer 2023 Incompletes

 See the complete policy on Incomplete grades in the General Bulletin here.

 Before your students can register for spring 2024 classes next month, you will have to remove an advising hold on their accounts in SIS.
 Advising holds are automatically placed onto a student's account each semester before registration opens for the following term.
 If students have additional holds on their accounts in SIS they will not be able to register until all holds are resolved.
 Information on how to remove holds can be found on the SIS resources page.

 Doctoral candidates must submit the Notification for Scheduling the Final Oral Exam to Graduate Studies at least three weeks prior to the scheduled defense date.
 If the student intends to graduate in January, they should pay careful attention to submission deadlines and plan accordingly.
 Dissertation defenses (like classes) are to be held in-person (if special circumstances exist, students can petition Grad Studies for exceptions).
 See our Graduation page for more details.